-The New York State Education Department requires 60 liberal arts credits in a Bachelor of Science program and 90 liberal arts credits in a Bachelor of Arts program.
-In the list of course descriptions, courses which are liberal arts for all students identified with a () mark.
-Courses, which are liberal arts for all but Accounting majors, are identified with a ().
+The New York State Education Department requires 60 Liberal Arts credits in a Bachelor of Science program and 90 Liberal Arts credits in a Bachelor of Arts program.
+In the list of course descriptions, courses which are liberal arts for all students are identified by (Lib Arts) after the course number.
+Courses identified with (r) CANNOT be used for Liberal Arts credits by Accounting majors.

-The following are NOT liberal arts courses:
+The following are NOT Liberal Arts courses:

-Academic Computing, Accounting, Business, Communications Technology, Co-op, Education, Gerontology (except Gerontology 101 & 102), 200, 317 & 324, Health Professions (except HPEH 110, 140, HPGC 101, 102 and 201), Nursing, Physical Education 100 & 200 level courses, 311, 312 & 313, Social Work, Student Development 102-105 & 301, All Field Work, Internships & Practicum Courses.
+Academic Computing, Accounting, Biotechnology (except Biotechnology 480), Business, Communications Technology, Co-op, Education, Health Education 200, 224 & 317, Health Professions (except HPEH 110, 140, HPGC 101, 102 and 201), Health Sciences Physician Assistant, Marketing, Nursing, Occupational Therapy, Physical Education 100 & 200 level courses, 311, 312 & 313, Social Work, Student Development 102-105 & 301, All Field Work, Internships & Practicum Courses.

-In addition to the above, Accounting majors MAY NOT use the following courses as liberal arts: Academic Development, Fine Arts courses listed in groups I, II & III of the Studio Art Major, Health Education, Music 131-148, 231-248, 331-339, and 431-439, Student Development, or Theater Arts 112-115 and 215-219.
+In addition to the above, Accounting majors MAY NOT use the following courses as liberal arts: Academic Development, Fine Arts courses listed in groups I, II & III of the Studio Art Major, Health Education, Music 131-148, 231-248, 331-339, and 431-439, SEEK Counseling Seminars, Student Development, or Theater Arts 112-115 and 215-219.